-We are excited to announce that, going forward, the same generous sponsor who funded the NYC campaign, has offered an ongoing 2 to 1 matching funds pledge to groups and individuals who wish to bring the Be Fair Be Vegan campaign to their (or another) location.
+We are excited to announce that, going forward, the same generous sponsor who funded the NYC campaign, has offered 2 to 1 matching funds to help successful applicants seeking to bring the Be Fair Be Vegan campaign to their (or another) location.

 Outdoor advertising is not only one of the most cost-effective forms of advertising, but it is the only type of ad that viewers can’t turn off or put down.
 Vegan advertisements in public spaces are an ideal vehicle for reaching people from all walks of life, including those who might never come across this information otherwise.
 Be Fair Be Vegan is the only public advertising campaign whose message of equality and justice for all animals is not only central to the campaign itself but it is clearly spelled out in every poster, every ad, every billboard.
 By bringing these provocative, touching, and inspiring posters to more and more locations, we have the opportunity to share with people walking the streets of our cities the truth that veganism is not a matter of choice or convenience but a matter of justice.
 It is the only understanding that can bring about meaningful and lasting change.

 If you wish to propose a new phase of the campaign, please read our expansion guidelines and contact us.
 Thank you.

 TERMS AND GUIDELINES FOR EXPANDING THE BFBV CAMPAIGN